vanpupi/vanpupi.github.io/Labs/C-lab090/content.md

 This lab will show on how to correctly change the SYS password in a Data Guard environment.

+Doing this right is important.
+When you change the SYS password in a Data Guard environment, Data Guard will propagate password changes for the SYS user to the standby database.

 > **Warning** on copying and pasting commands with multiple lines from the browser screen; when you copy from outside of the Remote Desktop environment and paste inside the Remote Desktop environment, additional **enters** or CRLF characters are pasted causing some commands to fail.